cucumber/docs/content/community/faq.md

 Note that taking a screenshot after *every step* is considered an anti-pattern.
 You should be able to rely on your test automation, without having to check every step of your scenario with a screenshot.
 Your automation should be stable and tests should fail for a clear reason.

+## Getting weird characters in the console output
+If you are getting some weird additional characters in the output of your steps, like `[32m`, this is a problem with escaping ANSI color codes.
+{{% block "ruby,javascript" %}}
+This is a problem that may occur when using Java.
+{{% /block %}}

+{{% block "java,kotlin" %}}
+In order to prevent this problem, you can set the option `monochrome` to `true.

+If you are using Eclipse, you might try this [plugin](https://marketplace.eclipse.org/content/ansi-escape-console).
+{{% /block %}}

 # How do I share state between steps?
 {{% block "ruby,javascript" %}}